Everyone asks: “What is better: cash or non-cash awards?” The mob of sales reps clamor, “Give me cash, not prizes.”

 3. Justifiability – “Guilt-Free Splurge”

-Participants receive particular satisfaction from non-cash awards because there’s no guilt associated with spending them.
-If a male participant has 50,000 points, he can guiltlessly redeem for the 80″ HD TV for football season.
-But if the reward had been $2,500 in cash, he and his wife might debate if they should pay off a credit card or start a college fund.
+Individuals derive unique satisfaction from non-cash rewards as they can use them without feeling any sense of guilt.
+For instance, a male participant with 50,000 points can freely redeem them for an 80″ HD TV for the upcoming football season without any guilt.
+However, if the reward were $2,500 in cash, he and his wife might debate over whether to use it to pay off a credit card or start a college fund.

-Which award do you think gets excitement at the next sale meeting?
+Which award do you think will generate more excitement at the next sales meeting?

 4. Social Reinforcement – “Trophy Value”